ckipp01/chris-kipp.io/blog/intro-to-scala-flow-fields.md

 some things.
 Now that we understand the grid behind what we're doing the first thing we can do is get rid of generating it.
 Just remember that it's always there doing the same thing, but we don't need to generate out the arrows.
-We can do this by removing the `drawLine` method and also the for loop that calls it as we iterate through the columns and rows.
+We can do this by removing the `drawArrow` method and also the for loop that calls it as we iterate through the columns and rows.

 No more arrows!